esketit-git/esketitOS/README.md

 # EsketitOS

-  - one wallet, many coins
+  - one wallet, many coins... a cryptocurrency operating system.

 EsketitOS, an operating system for cryptocurrency, multi-coin wallet, http networking, token store and more...